fullstack-development/web3-roadmap/defi/trading/dex/dex.md

 * Which cryptocurrencies can be traded on a DEX?
 * Why do DEXes need the liqudity pools?
 * How DEXes are work?
+* What is market maker and market taker?